Pricing your home is both an art and a science.

 - Most of the activity on your home will occur in the first few weeks.
 Pricing a home properly and then creating immediate urgency in the minds of agents and buyers is critical.

-- Buyers who have seen most available homes in their price range are waiting for the “right house” to come on the market.
-That’s why is a house is priced right, it will sell quickly.
-The buyers are there waiting for it.
+- Buyers who have seen the current available homes in their price range are waiting for the “right house” to come on the market.
+That’s why a house that is priced right will sell quickly and for top dollar.
+The buyers that are out there waiting won’t hesitate if they know it is the right one.

-- Don’t start with a high price and the assumption that you can reduce it later.
-By the time you decide to lower the price, it may be too late, as interest will have already waned.
+- Don’t start with a high price with the assumption that you can always reduce it later.
+By the time you decide to lower the price, it may be too late, as interest will have already waned and you end up losing money compared to if you had priced right to start with.

-- Buyers and agents become aware of the long exposure period and often are hesitant to make an offer because they fear something is wrong with the property.
+- If the home is on the market for an extended period of time, buyers and agents become aware of the long exposure period and often are hesitant to make an offer because they fear something is wrong with the property or will make a low unrealistic offer.

-- You might help sell similar homes that are priced low.
+- You can end up hurting yourself by helping sell similar homes that are priced right.

 - You could lose money as a result of making extra mortgage payments while incurring taxes, insurance and unplanned maintenance costs.